 Centers and Programs

-Each of the centers and large special programs directors meet with the Vice Dean for Centers and Interdepartmental Programs and Graduate Education to discuss their current year's activities and their plans for the following year.
+Each of the centers and large special programs directors meet with the Vice Dean for Graduate Education and Centers and Programs to discuss their current year's activities and their plans for the following year.
 A projected budget is presented with necessary explanations.
 The vice dean sets the final budget for the year.